faith2333/pagerduty-go/README.md

 This is a pagerduty library For Go created by [Annan Wang](https://github.com/faith23333).
 It helps you manipulate pagerduty via go easily. includes:
-* CRUD for pagerduty resource object
+* CRUD for pagerduty resource object, like user, service, incident...
-* Incident operation
+* Event Trigger
 * Provides a structured resource object definition.
 * Provides a RESTClient.